stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 └── database_manager.py
 ```

+> [!Important]
+> In the files.txt and folders.txt file
+> - The last list item needs a line ending, so make sure there is a blank last line in the file.
+> - Change the "End of line sequence" to "LF" before running the BASH script.
+The "End of line sequence" can be set by clicking on 'CRLF' in the bottom right of VS Code when you have the files open.

-3. Populate a text file with a list of folders you need at the root of your project.
+3. Populate a text file with a list of folders you need at the root of your project

 ```bash
 touch folders.txt
 code folder.txt
 ```

+> [!TIP]
+> The BASH command 'touch' creates a new file with the name given
+> The BASH command 'code' will open that file for editing in VS Code

 4. Run a BASH script to read the text file and create the folders listed in it.